 The hook is the most critical part that decides if the audiences stay watching your video or not.
 For a 1-minute video, the hook is the first 8 seconds.
 Needless to discuss, it’s essential to write an impressive intro for a script.

 However, you also need to keep the hook of the content by making the script short and go straight to the point.
-Limit your word count, short but full of points is better than long but lack of content.
+Limit your word count, short but full of points is better than long but lack content.

-These are particular tips that you should use to become an awesome animation scriptwriter.
+These are particular tips that you should use to become an awesome educational animation scriptwriter.
 Take the time necessary to do it, get feedback from your co-workers, and make sure it’s engaging and easy to understand.
 And don’t forget to follow your purpose of learning objectives to produce effective educational animations.